William T.G. Litant

 Born in Brooklyn, New York, and raised in Lexington, Massachusetts, Bill Litant is the product of a mixed marriage — a mother from the Bronx, N.Y., and a father from Dorchester, Massachusetts.

-In 1970, at the recommendation of his good friend Rhonda Schwartz (today, ABC News chief investigative producer), Bill transferred to Emerson College in Boston where he majored in communications and film, and minored in English and photography.
+In 1970, at the recommendation of his good friend Rhonda Schwartz (former ABC News chief investigative producer, now with Law and Crime Network), Bill transferred to Emerson College in Boston where he majored in communications and film, and minored in English and photography.
 His chum, fellow Emerson student Jay Leno, gave him rides to school in Rolls Royces and Citroen SMs belonging to the car dealer where Jay worked.
 The coming and going of these luxury autos in Bill's blue-collar Somerville neighborhood impressed the locals, who were proud that he and his roommates obviously worked for organized crime.

 At Emerson he cut his teeth in film under the tutelage of Vin DiBona (producer: "MacGyver," “Funniest Home Videos”), who inspired Bill, commenting on his early work, "Maybe you learned something."
 Bill was also shooting film at WBZ-TV and teaching at the DeCordova Museum in Lincoln, Mass.; a modern art museum where one hears whispered in the galleries, “Did a grownup do that?”

 Bill's Emerson film production team won numerous awards.
-He was among the first Emerson students to receive the then new BFA degree (“A what?” they ask him at MIT).
+He was among the first Emerson students to receive the then new BFA degree. (“A what?” they ask him at MIT.)
 Following college, Bill worked as a photographer for several documentary film companies before joining Raytheon as a media specialist contracted to the US Department of Transportation.
-His filmography from that period includes the now cult classics “Stapleton Airport Wake Vortex Avoidance,” “Strobe Lights: What Can’t They Do?” and “Your New Friend, the Highway Crash Barrier.”
-Simultaneously, he was writing for newspapers and magazines, including The Boston Globe where his mentors John White and the late Doug Crockett taught him the importance of cynicism and alcohol.
+His filmography from that period includes the now cult classics “Stapleton Airport Wake Vortex Avoidance,” “Strobe Lights: What Can’t They Do?” and “Your Friend, the Highway Crash Barrier.”
+Simultaneously, he was writing for newspapers and magazines, including The Boston Globe where his mentors, writers John White and Doug Crockett, taught him the importance of cynicism and alcohol.

-After a stint at Northeastern University as a master’s in education candidate, Bill was hired as a teacher, and then communications director, with the Larz Anderson Auto Museum where he learned to crank start a car, operate a steam engine, and fall off a high-wheel bicycle.
+After a stint at Northeastern University as an M.Ed. candidate, Bill was hired as a teacher, and then communications director, at the Larz Anderson Auto Museum, where he learned to crank start a car, operate a steam engine, and tool around on a high-wheel bicycle.

 In 1982, the state Executive Office of Transportation and Construction solicited him to handle media at the Massachusetts Bay Transportation Authority where he was instructed to “suppress the news.”
 He then went to the Highway Department’s press office where he led an anti-pollution project.
 In honor of then Governor Mike Dukakis's wife, who championed the cause, he named the program “Kitty’s Litter.”